 Further Encounters is (if the title doesn’t give it away) the follow-up to George Mann’s anthology of Sherlock Holmes short stories from a few years ago, which took me a little over a year to read when I mislaid my paperback halfway through.
-Despite that stunted reading experience, I enjoyed the anthology, and reviewed it here.
+Despite that stunted reading experience, I enjoyed the anthology enormously.

 An anthology generally lives or dies by the strength of it’s individual stories, so I’ll run through them, each in their own right.
 It’s hard to avoid spoilers, but I will indicate on each story if I’m about to ruin the denouement.